 - Copies of important documents.

 - Driver’s license, SS card, proof of residence, insurance policies, wills, deeds, birth and marriage certificates, tax records, medical records, family pictures, etc.

 - Cash, enough to fill up your vehicle with gas and travelers’ checks.

 - Emergency generator.

 - Bicycle helmet.

 Develop a home evacuation plan.
-If a disaster happens near your home, know where you and your family would go, what you and your family would do and how you and your family would do it.
+If a disaster happens near your home, know where you and your family would go, what you and your family would do, and how you and your family would do it.
 If your home is damaged, know where everyone would go.
 Every family member should know the plan and how to execute the plan.
-Also, have a contact person outside of the area of your home to contact to let know everyone is safe.
+Also, have a contact person outside of the area of your home to contact to let them know everyone is safe.

 Practice.
 Set time aside to practice the plan with everyone in the home.
 Everyone should know what to do and where to go in the event of an emergency.
-It can also be helpful to plan for disasters with your neighbors, family and friends.
-Sharing your emergency plan with neighbors, family and friends can help everyone know your specific plan and assist with recovery from the disaster.
+It can also be helpful to plan for disasters with your neighbors, family, and friends.
+Sharing your emergency plan with neighbors, family, and friends can help everyone know your specific plan and assist with recovery from the disaster.